kohkimakimoto/essh/modules/bash/README.md

-# essh bash module
+# Essh Bash Module

-Collection of the bash code for essh script.
+Collection of the bash code for Essh script.

 ## Usage